dansan/Samba3toUCS/README.md

 Samba3toUCS
 ===========

+**Deprecated - DO NOT USE!**
+Better create a CSV file somehow from your old data and use a newer import script: https://github.com/univention/udm_import

+---

 Import users and groups from a Samba3 environment into UCS 3.2.

 This software is written specifically for the university of Kabuls migration of a Samba3 system to a Univention